 After they’ve come out of the oil golden brown, pop your fried jalapeno poppers on some paper towels to drain any excess oil.

-But in the unusual case that you do, you can keep them in the fridge in an airtight container for up to 2 days.
+But in the unusual case that you do, you can keep the leftover fried jalapeños in the fridge in an airtight container for up to 2 days.
 Just make sure that they have cooled completely before putting the fried jalapeno buttons in the fridge.

 If you want some more delicious recipes, we have a bunch on the blog that I think you'll like.